By Craig Anderton

 Next, make all necessary changes, then burn another CD or transfer to a portable music player, and start the process over.
 At some point, the various strands of the CD will hang together like a well-woven tapestry . . . and assembly is complete.

-Craig Anderton is Editor Emeritus of Harmony Central and Executive Editor of Electronic Musician magazine.
+Craig Anderton is Editor Emeritus of Harmony Central.
 He has played on, mixed, or produced over 20 major label releases (as well as mastered over a hundred tracks for various musicians), and written over a thousand articles for magazines like Guitar Player, Keyboard, Sound on Sound (UK), and Sound + Recording (Germany).
 He has also lectured on technology and the arts in 38 states, 10 countries, and three languages.